 - Have received an investigational drug within 30 days prior to study enrollment.

-- Who can participate: Mothers must have a documented laronidase deficiency and plan to breastfeed while receiving laronidase therapy.
-Written informed consent is required, and if under 18, consent from a legal guardian is also necessary.
+- Who can participate: Women with a documented deficiency in the enzyme laronidase, who are pregnant, planning to breastfeed, and receiving the investigational medication, are eligible.
+They must provide signed informed consent, and if under 18, consent from a legal guardian is required.